-Conventionally, an individual’s risk of developing CVD is assessed through their self-reported family history and lifestyle factors, such as physical activity levels, diet and smoking.
+Conventionally, an individual’s risk of developing a Cardiovascular Disease (CVD) is assessed through their self-reported family history and lifestyle factors, such as physical activity levels, diet and smoking.
 However, this doesn’t consider their genetic susceptibility to CVDs.

 When an individual is classed as an intermediate risk based on their lifestyle factors, it can be hard to determine if they will progress onto developing CVDs, which is where genotyping could become extremely useful.

-TYPE III Hyperlipoproteinemia, Atrial Fibrillation, Coronary Artery Disease, Hypertension, Myocardial Infarction, Peripheral Arterial Disease, Sickle Cell Anaemia.
+TYPE III Hyperlipoproteinemia, Atrial Fibrillation, Coronary Artery Disease, Hypertension, Myocardial Infarction, Peripheral Arterial Disease and Sickle Cell Anaemia.